Plant & Animal Species Guide

 Pine

-The short-leaf pine has needle-like leaves that appear in bundles of two or three per twig.
+The Short-Leaf Pine has needle-like leaves that appear in bundles of two or three per twig.
 When fully grown, pines can be 50-100 feet tall.
 Pine trees are often marked by their pinecones that work to encase and protect the seeds so that new trees can grow in the future.
 More info: National Audubon Society

 American Elm